open-sauced/docs/docs/contributing/technical/setup-repo-with-git.md

 Follow the on screen prompts to authenticate with the GitHub CLI.

-### How to fork and clone a repository with the GitHub CLI
+### How to Fork and Clone a Repository with the GitHub CLI

 A fork is a copy of a repository and it allows you to freely experiment with changes without affecting the original project.